Lake Chelan GRP

 Open to read more

-The majority of the land surrounding the lake is federally-owned natural area.
+The majority of the land surrounding the lake is federally owned natural area.
 The Lake Chelan National Recreation Area covers the northern watershed and the northern five miles of the lake, down to the border of the Okanogan-Wenatchee National Forest.
 Within the Forest include the sub-areas of the Lake Chelan Sawtooth Wilderness on the east and the Glacier Peak Wilderness to the west.
 The Chelan Ranger District controls the central portion of the lake.
 The southern seven miles of the lake contain the vast majority of the residents and developed areas.

 Table 2-1: Lake Specific Information

+Lake levels at Lake Chelan fluctuate depending on time of year, making water access points and some boat launches challenging in the low water season (October-April).
 Officially known as the Chelan Hydroelectric Project, the Chelan Dam was built in 1928 and is located less than a mile from the river’s mouth.
 It is a steel-reinforced concrete gravity dam, 40 feet high and 490 feet long.
 Chelan County Public Utility District Number 1 controls the dam outflows and maintains the water level in the lake.

 Open to read more

 The flow into the lake from the Stehekin River, Railroad Creek and other tributaries is largely determined by snowmelt, rather than direct runoff from rainfall.
 The water level in the lake is lowest in early spring, before the snow has melted.
 Snowmelt in April and May leads to peak water levels from June through September, remaining steady around 1098 feet.
-The Chelan County Public Utility District’s license encourages the lake level to stay between 1100 feet and 1079 feet elevation, but maintaining ideal flow to the Chelan River takes precedence.
+The Chelan County Public Utility District’s license encourages the lake level to stay between 1100 feet and 1079 feet elevation but maintaining ideal flow to the Chelan River takes precedence.
 The output through the Chelan Dam is generally steady throughout the year.